List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
-This ensures the car is legally registered to the seller.
+1. Check RC Details on Parivahan App: Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure the car isn’t registered under a commercial plate.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): This is my go-to.
-Look at the rubber pads on the brake and accelerator pedals.
-A car with genuine low kilometres (say, under 30,000 km) should still have distinct grooves and texture on the pedals.
-If they are smooth, shiny, or worn flat, the car has done significantly more kilometres than claimed—pedals typically lose their grooves after 1 lakh km.
-If the pedals look brand new on a 3-4 year old car, someone replaced them to hide the real usage.
-Missing this can cost you ₹50,000-1,00,000+ on a high-kilometre car disguised as low-kilometre.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector) Look closely at the rubber pads on the brake and accelerator pedals.
+A genuine 30,000 km car should still have clear grooves and texture on these pads.
+If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometres than claimed—often over 1 lakh km.
+Brand new pedal rubbers on a 3-4 year old car are a huge red flag; someone replaced them to hide real usage.
+Missing this could mean you overpay by ₹50,000-₹1,00,000.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions—where hands grip most often.
-These spots wear first.
-A genuinely low-km car will have uniform texture all around.
-If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
-This can hide similar high-usage issues, costing you ₹50,000-1,00,000+ in unexpected repairs.
+THE STEERING WHEEL WEAR TEST Run your hands around the steering wheel, specifically at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+On a genuinely low-km car, the texture should be uniform all around.
+If the 10 and 2 positions are noticeably smoother or shinier than the 6 o’clock position, it indicates extensive driving, regardless of what the odometer shows.
+This hidden wear can mean you’re paying a premium for a high-usage vehicle, costing you ₹30,000-₹70,000 in overpayment.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or sag.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If, say, the passenger door sags more than the driver’s door, it often means that specific door was replaced.
-Fixing saggy hinges or addressing hidden accident damage can run ₹5,000-15,000 per door.
+THE DOOR HINGE SAG TEST Open each door about halfway and gently lift the outer edge upward.
+There should be almost no play or vertical movement.
+Saggy hinges mean heavy use—thousands of open and close cycles—or that the door was removed during accident repair.
+If, say, the passenger door sags more than the driver’s door, it suggests that specific door might have been replaced or heavily used.
+Fixing saggy hinges can cost ₹5,000-₹15,000 per door, or indicate more serious underlying accident damage.

-THE TYRE DATE CODE CHECK: Look at the tyre sidewall for a four-digit number usually enclosed in an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, it could mean old stock was used, or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, often indicating high or harsh usage.
-You might be looking at an immediate ₹16,000-25,000 expense for a new set of tyres.
+THE TYRE DATE CODE CHECK Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval—for example, “2523” means the 25th week of 2023.
+If the car is from 2023 but the tyres are from 2019, it means either old stock was used, or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements due to high usage or punctures, which hints at the car’s real history.
+You might have to prematurely replace tyres, an expense of ₹16,000-₹24,000.

-THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a cheap Bluetooth OBD2 scanner (like ELM327) and plug it into the port under the dashboard (usually near the steering column).
-Use a free app like ‘Torque’ on your phone.
-The car’s ECU stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
-Also, check for any ‘pending’ or ‘permanent’ error codes.
-Catching a hidden engine or transmission issue can save you ₹50,000-1,50,000+ in repair bills.
+THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs) Spend ₹800-₹1,500 on a Bluetooth OBD2 scanner (available on Amazon or Flipkart) and plug it into the port under the dashboard.
+Use a free app like ‘Torque’ or ‘Car Scanner’.
+The Engine Control Unit (ECU) often stores the real odometer reading and hidden error codes.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud.
+This simple test can save you lakhs by revealing hidden engine issues or mileage tampering.

-SUNROOF DRAINAGE TEST (for SX(O) variants): If the Exter has a sunroof, pour a small amount of water (about half a cup) into the sunroof’s drain channels (the grooves around the opening).
-The water should drain quickly and visibly exit from small tubes under the car (usually near the front and rear wheels).
-If water pools or leaks into the cabin, the drains are clogged.
-Clogged drains can lead to severe water damage to the car’s electronics and upholstery, costing ₹10,000-40,000 to fix.
+THE SUNROOF DRAINAGE TEST (If Applicable) If the Exter you’re eyeing has a sunroof, pour a small amount of water (half a glass) into each of the four corners of the sunroof channel.
+The water should drain quickly and visibly from under the car, usually behind the front and rear wheels.
+If it pools, drains slowly, or leaks into the cabin, the drain channels are clogged.
+This can lead to significant water damage to the interior electrics if not fixed, with repairs ranging from ₹1,500 for a simple clean to ₹10,000+ for water damage.

 Common Scams to Watch For (India 2026)